imhimanshu/booknotes/JavaCollectionNotes.md

     int elementCount: Number of elements currently in vector stored in it.
     Object elementData[]: Array that holds the vector is stored in it.

+                                            **Queue:**

-**Queue :** Typically order elements in FIFO order except exceptions like PriorityQueue.
+Typically order elements in FIFO order except exceptions like PriorityQueue.

 The **java.util.Queue** is a subtype of **java.util.Collection** interface.
 It is an ordered list of objects with its use limited to inserting elements at the end of list and deleting elements from the start of list i.e. it follows FIFO principle.
 Since it is an interface, we need a concrete class during its declaration.
 There are many ways to initialize a Queue object, most common being -

   As a Priority Queue
   As a LinkedList

-Please note that both the implementations are not thread safe.
-PriorityBlockingQueue is one alternative implementation if you need a thread safe implementation.
+Both the implementations are not thread safe.
+PriorityBlockingQueue is one alternative implementation if we want a thread safe implementation.

 Operations on Queue :